sporeball/Clover/docs/patterns.md

 ## take
 **Type:** `PlantPattern`

-Yield the first n terms of a lazy plant skips known terms and uses the plant's command to generate unknown terms.\
+Yield the first n terms of a lazy plant.\
+Skips known terms and uses the plant's command to generate unknown terms.\
 Performs arg substitution.

 #### n